AdhamAzzbabi/SMTP-Packet-analyzer-tool/README.md

+# SMTP-Packet-analyzer-tool
-# SMTP Packet analyzer tool is basically a tool that allows a connection between a client and
-# server and then it extracts all the relative information such as Ip & Mac and connection type and
+ SMTP Packet analyzer tool is basically a tool that allows a connection between a client and server and then it extracts all the relative information such as Ip & Mac and connection type and way more
-# way more

 # SMTP-Packet-analyzer-tool